Access to Tribal Law Project: Frequently Asked Questions (FAQs)

 A: Your tribe has absolute control, and no one else can change or modify the material.
 We publish only those laws you wish us to make available to the public and can direct people to contact your government for select content if desired.
 In other words, tribes can always redact sensitive matter and/or omit specific content from publication.
 We always respect the wishes of tribes regarding access to information.
 If the tribe decides to come back later and reserve a section, we will immediately remove the section from our collection.
-In addition, before posting a tribe's code on our website, we allow the tribe to preview what the code will look like on our site before uploading it to the web.

 Q: How can we be sure what NILL keeps in its collection will be accurate?

 A: Each tribe can review our work before we add it to the collection.
 We have more than forty years of great relationships with tribes and a 40+ year reputation for the quality of our service and our work.
 At any time a tribe can contact the library with updates or changes to their materials.
 Also, library staff constantly reach out to tribes to be sure that the materials that we have are accurate and up-to-date.